 In 2021, six states enacted legislation for flagging deceased voters.
 Arizona required the secretary of state to compare death records from its state health department, and Louisiana added criteria for removing a deceased voter.
 New Hampshire, Oklahoma, Texas and Utah enacted similar bills.

 In most states, being convicted of certain crimes disqualifies a voter.

 To find those people, most states require courts or corrections departments to file a monthly report with the state’s chief election official listing all disenfranchising convictions.
 That official may cancel the relevant voter registrations or forward the information to county and local officials, who then cancel the relevant registrations.
-See a full breakdown of additional data sources and practices for removal here.

 Legislative action in 2021 on voters with felonies was varied.
 In terms of list maintenance, Indiana now requires information about Indiana voters who are incarcerated in other states to be sent to the voter’s home county to remove that person from the voter rolls.
 Beyond list maintenance, Illinois, Maryland and New Hampshire expanded voting options and voter registration opportunities for incarcerated voters, Louisiana allowed citizens with felony convictions on parole who do not receive prison time to vote, and Connecticut, New York and Washington all restored voting rights to citizens on parole.

 A small but increasing number of states are using jury dismissal notices to verify citizenship for voting.
 Arkansas, Georgia, Iowa, Kansas, Louisiana and Texas have statutes requiring the reporting of jury dismissal due to non-citizen status to election officials for voter registration list maintenance purposes.
 If a person can’t be a juror because of their citizenship status, they can’t be a voter, either.